 The Financial Information has been prepared in accordance with the HKFRSs issued by the HKICPA.
-In addition, the Financial Information includes applicable disclosures required by the [●] and by the Hong Kong Companies Ordinance.
+In addition, the Financial Information includes applicable disclosures required by the Rules Governing the Listing of Securities on the Stock Exchange and by the Hong Kong Companies Ordinance.